 Science says it takes two to three weeks for your taste buds to start changing in response to the foods they encounter.
 So give yourself a chance to gradually adjust, and make changes that are easy for you to make.

 If you douse all your food in salt, don’t try not to use any.
-Gradually decrease the amount, add another spice or herb (oregano, garlic), add fresh lemon juice, decrease the amount a little more, continue.
+Gradually decrease the amount, add another spice or herb (oregano, garlic), add fresh lemon juice, decrease the amount a little more, and continue.
 After a few weeks, you probably won’t be able to physically tolerate the amount of salt you used to use.

-You will eventually start to crave the healthier things you develop a taste for.
+You will also eventually start to crave the healthier things you develop a taste for.
 When I’m feeling stressed out, tired, and not particularly healthy, I literally crave something green.
 If I’m really off track, I get my juicer out and cram it full of dark leafy greens, organic fruit, and ginger – then all is right with the world.
 (Remember, this is the girl who used to drink Diet Dr. Pepper all day to try to keep from eating.)